- My recent and current projects.

 Korn shell semaphore implementation

 This was originally from:Implementing Semaphores in the Shelland implements a fair queuing semaphore implementation in ksh.
 I had a couple of problems with it when I used it for controlling resource usage by BackupPC, so I patched it and the original source plus the patch are available here.
 It is released under GPL V2 as are my patches to it.
-I am putting the shell semaphore code here because the link to the article (and in theory the source code) I found for it at: http://unix.ittoolbox.com/documents/implementing-semaphores-in-the-shell-15726 is dead.
+I am putting the shell semaphore code here because the original link to the article (and in theory the source code) at: http://unix.ittoolbox.com/documents/implementing-semaphores-in-the-shell-15726 is dead.

 10/6/2004 By Ed Schaefer and John Spurgeon for UNIX Review